 - changes to the density of your breast tissue

 - Swellings under the arms, on or around the breasts

 - Changes in breast size

 - A red rash on or around the nipple

 Some possible benign causes of a breast lump include:

-A fibroadenoma is a benign growths that is especially common in younger women.
+- A fibroadenoma is a benign growth that is especially common in younger women.
 They are related to changes in oestrogen levels, feel firm to the touch, & move around easily beneath the skin.

 - A breast abscess is a painful lump of pus that forms inside the breast, causing redness, swollen skin, & fever.
 This is usually caused by a bacterial infection.